The importance of having self compassion.

 Self Compassion Defined:

-According to a study regarding the role self-compassion plays in romantic relationships, self compassion is, “being kind, caring, and understanding towards oneself when feelings of suffering are present—suffering that stems either from uncontrollable life events or from personal flaws and failings (2012, Neff & Beretvas, 2).”
+According to a study regarding the role self-compassion plays in romantic relationships, it is, “being kind, caring, and understanding towards oneself when feelings of suffering are present—suffering that stems either from uncontrollable life events or from personal flaws and failings (2012, Neff & Beretvas, 2).”

 The takeaway from this is that instead of criticizing yourself, (e.g. that little voice in your head that tells you, you are worthless,) understand that you are only human.
 All humans fail and make mistakes, and no life experiences are perfect for anyone (therapists included.)

-One way you can practice self compassion is through having interactions with people you trust.
+One way you can practice being kind to yourself is through having interactions with people you trust.
 Instead of isolating yourself from others when you’re feeling down, self compassion actually helps you reach out.

 I connected with two of my other friends this week and told them what I was experiencing.
 You know what the great thing was?
 They didn’t shame me or make me feel worse.
 They helped boost me up and told me that they have felt the same at times.